 Violent robbery is very rare and the most common type of theft in Peru is actually tourists forgetting bags in cafes or on transport, and simply never getting them back.

 If you are unfortunate enough to be robbed … just accept it as a travel experience.
-Make sure that you have good insurance, and that you have read the small print before arriving in Peru so you know what is required to make a successful claim.
+Make sure that you have good insurance, and that you have read the small print before arriving in Peru, so you know what is required to make a successful claim.
+You can get a travel insurance quote here.

 Do I need a visa to enter Peru?